Using fastboot on sunxi devices

 Now that the device is in the fastboot mode, we can continue with creating the partitions on the device.
 By default, u-boot for sunxi defines following partitions:

-- loader2 - partition for u-boot
+- loader2 - partition for u-boot (not needed for SPI-based bootloader)

 - system - Root partition for system